Public Holidays in Iraq 2026 – Islamic & National Observances

 Frequently Asked Questions (FAQs)

-How many public holidays does Iraq have in 2025?
+How many public holidays does Iraq have?

-Do Islamic holiday dates shift from year to year?
+Do Islamic holidays change dates each year?

-Is Victory Day widely observed?
+Is Victory Day a national holiday?

 Conclusion